apache/hadoop/hadoop-ozone/acceptance-test/README.md

 To run the acceptance tests, please activate the `ozone-acceptance-test` profile and do a full build.

-Typically you need a `mvn install -Phdsl,ozone-acceptance-test,dist -DskipTests` for a build without unit tests but with acceptance test.
+Typically you need a `mvn install -Phdds,ozone-acceptance-test,dist -DskipTests` for a build without unit tests but with acceptance test.

 Notes: